Skip to main content

 4. Disinfection Byproducts (DBPs)

 Trihalomethanes (THMs) and haloacetic acids (HAAs) form when chlorine reacts with organic matter in source water.
 Long-term DBP exposure has been associated with increased miscarriage risk, preterm birth, and low birth weight in multiple epidemiological studies.
-Most US utilities use chlorine or chloramine and therefore produce DBPs -- the question is how much.
+Most US public water systems use chlorine or chloramine and therefore produce DBPs -- the question is how much.

 What does NOT need to filter during pregnancy

 Fluoride at standard US levels (0.7 mg/L) is considered safe during pregnancy by the CDC and WHO.
 Calcium and magnesium from hard water are not a concern and are actually beneficial.
-Standard chlorine at utility levels is not a pregnancy risk -- it is the byproducts formed when chlorine reacts with organic matter that are the concern.
+Standard chlorine at public water system levels is not a pregnancy risk -- it is the byproducts formed when chlorine reacts with organic matter that are the concern.

 The best filter for pregnant women